moienr/SEBAL/Sebal_Rn_Level1.md

-# Surface Energy Balance Algorithms for Land (SEBAL) - Idaho Implementation
+# Surface Energy Balance Algorithms for Land (SEBAL) - Idaho Implementation - Evapotranspiration
 **Class of Remote Sensing of Water, Soil and Vegetation - `Dr. Saeid Hamzeh`**

 by: `Moien Rangzan`